animatable-js/animatable_js/README.md

 >
 > There's no need to handle it on a separate thread.
 The reason why lag occurs due to numerous animation effects is because countless elements are re-rendered nearly 60 times per second.

+> This is package mainly used when using canvas, which is controlled using js, an environment where css is not available.

 ## How to make linear animation?
 refer to this code!